 Within the church, the beautiful carved wooden lectern is a memorial to Lt John William Butts Archer, son of the then Rector Rev. George Archer and his wife Beatrice.
 John Archer served in the Buffs (East Kent Regiment) and died of wounds in February 1915.
 He is commemorated on the Menin Gate in Ypres.

-Interestingly, a smaller plain wooden lectern is the last remaining artefact from The Fenland Ark, a floating church that ministered to people living amongst the almost inaccessible waterways of the fens.
+Interestingly, a smaller plain wooden lectern is an artefact made of wood salvaged from The Fenland Ark, a floating church that once ministered to people living amongst the almost inaccessible waterways of the fens.

 Weathering of the churchyard memorials – most of which are made from the local limestone – is rapidly eroding much valuable history.
 A recent project was undertaken to record as many inscriptions as possible; bona-fide researchers may examine the document on request to the Rector.